udianand/DataGenerator/README.md

 Generates Account and Contact data in json format

-To generate data please run file 'generate_data.py'
+To generate data please run file 'generate_data.py' By default it will generate 10,000 records.
 To delete the generated data please run file 'delete_generated_data.py'

 Account data model :-